sosiristseng/sosiristseng.github.io/docs/school/computational-cognitive-neuroscience.md

 ### Evolution of the brain in Cordates

-* Dorsal neural tube -> differentialtion respecting sensory,motor, and inter connections
+* Dorsal neural tube -> differentiation respecting sensory, motor, and inter connections

 ### Central pattern generator